google/dataflow-ml-starter/README.md

   make targets:

+     check-beam                Check whether Beam is installed on GPU using VM with Custom Container check-pipeline            Check whether the Beam pipeline can run on GPU using VM with Custom Container and DirectRunner check-tf-gpu              Check whether Tensorflow works on GPU using VM with Custom Container check-torch-gpu           Check whether PyTorch works on GPU using VM with Custom Container clean                     Remove virtual environment, downloaded models, etc clean-lite                Remove pycache files, pytest files, etc create-vm                 Create a VM with GPU to test the docker image delete-vm                 Delete a VM
-     clean                     Remove virtual environment, downloaded models, etc clean-lite                Remove pycache files, pytest files, etc docker                    Build a custom docker image and push it to Artifact Registry format                    Run formatter on source code
+     docker                    Build a custom docker image and push it to Artifact Registry format                    Run formatter on source code
      help                      Print this help
      init                      Init virtual environment
      init-venv                 Create virtual environment in venv folder lint                      Run linter on source code
-     run-df-cpu                Run a Dataflow job with CPUs run-df-gpu                Run a Dataflow job using the custom container with GPUs run-direct                Run a local test with DirectRunner test                      Run tests
+     run-df-cpu                Run a Dataflow job with CPUs and without Custom Container run-df-gpu                Run a Dataflow job using the custom container with GPUs run-direct                Run a local test with DirectRunner test                      Run tests